samsorrahman/Employee_Register_system_with_python_Django/README.md

 # Employee_Register_system_with_python_Django
-# Meetup-Planner-Using-Django-Framework

   <h1 color=#F7CC18FF> Hi there, I'm Samsor Rahman👋<a href="#"></h1>

-Welcome to Meetup Planner!
-This is a web application built with Django that helps you plan your meetups with ease.
+Welcome to Employee Register System built in using python Django

 ## Table of Contents